01 of 08

 On leaving Saint Peter's, turn right and then left again on the main road, heading towards the Royal Hospitals and Dunville Park.
-You will notice many murals now - depicting everything from fairy tale creatures to assorted struggles of the oppressed.
-An inconsistent mix at best of times, Palestinian youths becoming fellow travellers with Basque separatists and Fidel Castro.
-It is a very simplistic view of the world that you’ll notice in many parts of Belfast - black and white, them and us.
-Lacking, at the same time, definition and shades of grey.
+This is where you will begin to see many street art murals - depicting everything from fairytale creatures to assorted struggles of the oppressed.

 Once you have reached Dunville Park you can think about turning back.
 At the crossing next to the Royal Hospitals look westwards first, across Dunville Park - you will see the massive cranes "Samson" and "Goliath" of Harland & Wulff dominating the skyline.
-Within sight of the Catholic community big ships like the "Titanic" were built, bringing pride and wealth to Belfast.
-Well, at least to parts of Belfast ... it was an unwritten policy not to hire Catholics in the shipyards.
+Within sight of the Catholic community, big ships like the "Titanic" were built, bringing pride and wealth to Belfast.
+Or, at least to parts of Belfast ... it was an unwritten policy that Catholics could not be hired in the shipyards.

 06 of 08

 After you pass the Divis Tower, you will see a small business park on the left and Townsend Street, running parallel to the Westlink.
 Turn left here and follow the road through the massive steel barrier that is usually open these days.